sekika/swrcfit/README.md

 * Web interface: http://purl.org/net/swrc/
 * Author: [Katsutoshi Seki](http://researchmap.jp/sekik/)
 * License: GNU General Public License
-* Version of this distribution: 2.0-beta.9
+* Version of this distribution: 2.0

-This is version 2.0.
-Please refer to
-[version history](./ChangeLog).
-If you are using older version and want to get the latest beta release, please download it from https://github.com/sekika/swrcfit/releases.
 From version 2.0, you can check installed version by `swrcfit -v`.

 This file is written in markdown language and online version is better for browzing.
 User's manual of SWRC fit for each version is available